Should my female have a litter before she is spayed?

 Surgical sterilization is performed under general anesthesia by a licensed doctor of veterinary medicine.
 The animal is asleep during the procedure and may experience mild discomfort after surgery.
 Most animals feel well enough to return to normal activity within 24 to 72 hours, but you must continue to limit their activity level for 10 days.

 Will you spay an animal in heat or when pregnant?

 Sterilization procedures are performed when the female dog or cat is in heat or pregnant.
 This procedure will terminate the pregnancy.
 A $10.00 fee is then charged for in heat and $20.00 for pregnancy.
-Client must be informed of the increased risk that lies in having an in-heat or pregnant animal spayed.
-In the event of a late term pregnancy that requires the use of Euthasol for the fetus’s there will be a charge of $16.50 for the Euthasol drug.
-In late term pregnancy or when in heat, the DVM on duty may deem it necessary to administer SQ fluids to compensate fluid loss during surgery.
+The client must be informed of the increased risk that lies in having an in-heat or pregnant animal spayed.
+In the event of a late-term pregnancy that requires the use of Euthasol for the fetus’s, there will be a charge of $16.50 for the Euthasol drug.
+In late term pregnancy or when in heat, the DVM on duty may deem it necessary to administer SQ fluids to compensate for fluid loss during surgery.
 There is a $10.00 fee for the administration of SQ fluids.

 Why can you do this so cheaply?

 For two reasons.
 The clinic is a not for profit animal protection organization.
 It is our mission to reduce the number of homeless animals in the community by providing low-cost spay and neuter services for dogs and cats.
 Because we are not for profit, donations allow us to offer our services below cost.
 The second reason is that we are a streamlined practice.
 Unlike a private veterinarian who provides a full range of medical services, we are singly focused.
 We perform spay and neuter surgery and basic vaccinations only.
 Anytime a business has a single focus, it can better maintain its overhead costs.

 Why do you take deposits?